 - We suggest choosing a three-hour loan period for reserves items, to increase the availability of the item to other students in the class and reduce the risk of loss or damage.
 Faculty may elect to set the loan period of print reserve items at one hour, three hours, one day, or three days.

 - If the library does not own the item you want to place on reserve, some items can be purchased if there is enough time before the course start date.

 - For books, please use the Request a Book Form and indicate that you want the book on reserve.

 - Films may be requested through the Media Request Form.

 - If it fits the parameters of our collection development policy, we will do our best to purchase it as soon as possible for your course reserves.
 We will be in touch with you regarding the availability of this item.

 - Some books cannot be placed on reserve.

-- Books requested through interlibrary loan or LINK+ may not be placed on reserve.
+- Books requested through interlibrary loan may not be placed on reserve.
 However, a limited amount of material from non-LMU books can be scanned and posted online in the student course pages.